Troubleshooting Tanium Cloud

 For more troubleshooting information, see Tanium Console User Guide: Troubleshooting.

 A 401 authorization required error displays when authenticating to Tanium Console or the CMP, because Tanium Cloud cannot process the SAML response.
+The following sections outline messages that can appear in the URL when a 401 authorization required error displays in the browser.

 Issue: Email was changed in the IDP